Parameter-related strong convergence rates of Euler-type methods for time-changed stochastic differential equations: Numerical simulations

-One can easily verify that this example satisfies all conditions of \Cref{th:multi noise}.
-We calculate the numerical convergence rates using the method described above. \Cref{tab:2D_SDE} displays the empirical convergence rates for different values of the parameter $\alpha$.
+One can easily verify that this example satisfies all assumptions of \Cref{th:cotinuous_EM_convergence}.
+We calculate the numerical convergence rates using the method described above.
 The numerical results for this coupled example align well with our theoretical predictions, thus providing strong support for the validity of our analytical framework.
-Additionally, we provide a comparison of the convergence rates for $\alpha=0.6, 0.8$ in \Cref{fig:convergence_alpha}, which visually demonstrates the agreement between theoretical and numerical results.
+Additionally, we provide a comparison of the convergence rates for $\alpha=0.6$ and $\alpha=0.8$ in \Cref{fig:convergence_alpha}, which visually demonstrates the agreement between theoretical and numerical results.

-To verify the observation in the remark following \Cref{th:multi noise}, we add a drift coefficient of $1$ to the subordinator. \Cref{fig:convergence_with_drift} shows the numerical convergence rates for $\alpha=0.6$ and $\alpha=0.8$ in this setting, which approach the classical rate of $1/2$.
+To verify the observation in the remark following \Cref{th:cotinuous_EM_convergence}, we add a drift coefficient of $1$ to the subordinator. \Cref{fig:convergence_with_drift} shows the numerical convergence rates for $\alpha=0.6$ and $\alpha=0.8$ in this setting, which approach the classical rate of $1/2$.

+To illustrate the effectiveness of the truncated EM method for systems with super-linear coefficients, we consider the following numerical example.